Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ### Release an endpoint

-Finally, a [Custom Speech endpoint](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-deploy-model) is created from this initial model, and a GitHub Release is created that will contain this endpoint and a copy of the repository contents at the time the release was created.
-Each time an endpoint is released, the repository is tagged with a new version.
+Finally, the workflow creates a [Custom Speech endpoint](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-deploy-model) for this initial model, and a GitHub Release is created that contains a JSON file with data about this endpoint and a copy of the repository contents at the time the release was created.

+Each time the workflow runs and the Word Error rate improves, a new endpoint is released and the repository is tagged with a new version.

+The latest release will always contain the best-performing Custom Speech endpoint.
+Users can update endpoints in their client applications to use the latest release at their own discretion.

 ## Next steps

-Now that you have you created an initial Custom Speech model to serve as your initial benchmark, in the next steps you will attempt to [improve the model](./3-improve-the-model.md) by replacing data in the `testing` and `training` folder with your own data.
-The initial model is currently the benchmark model since there were no previous models to compare it to.
+Now that you understand the developer workflow and you've created the initial Custom Speech model, in the next step you'll attempt to [improve the model](./3-improve-the-model.md) by replacing data in the `testing` and `training` folders and comparing the results against the initial model.

 ## Further Reading